 Up to date rebuild valuations have also been undertaken of all Town Council buildings in 2019 and 2020 to inform the Town Council's building insurance policy.
+These may need to be reviewed in 2022/23 as a result of building material costs increasing.

-4.0 Asset Management Strategy 2021-26
+4.0 Asset Management Strategy 2022-27